google/microscopeimagequality/README.md

 1. Launch `miq_eval.py` with a held-out test dataset.
 1. Use TensorBoard to view training and eval progress.
 1. When satisfied with model accuracy, save the `model.ckpt` files for later use.

+## Running tests

+1. Add path to `quality` directory to PYTHONPATH.
+1. Then run each test.
+For example,  `python quality/miq_test.py`.